Student and whānau FAQs

 What would happen to student representative roles and departments, eg OPSA and the student council?
 These are the main advocates for students.

 OPSA will continue.
-Government has also signalled there will be student representation on any new governing councils, even if current governing councils are disbanded from 1 April 2020.
+Government has also signalled there will be student representation on any new governing councils.